threema-ch/threema-desktop/docs/src/architecture.md

 It loads all necessary services and also instantiates the backend worker.

 The backend worker contains all the main business logic used in Threema Desktop.
 It is the "core" of the application.
-Because the `web` and the `electron` environments must be set up differently, there are two different entry points:

-- Electron: `src/worker/backend/electron/backend.worker.ts`
-- Web: `src/worker/backend/web/backend.worker.ts`

-The decision, which of these two backend workers is being loaded, is implemented inside the Vite build system (inside the worker plugin).
+The entry point can be found at `src/worker/backend/electron/backend.worker.ts`.

 ## Directory Structure

 All source code is in the `src` directory:

-- `src/app` is the application that runs in the renderer process (for web, this is the entrypoint the browser will load).
-It allows access to the DOM and a subset of the Electron API (if compiled for Electron).
+- `src/app` is the application that runs in the renderer process.
+It allows access to the DOM and a subset of the Electron API.
 - `src/app/electron/main` is the entrypoint for Electron.
-It allows access to the Electron API.
+It allows full access to the Electron API.
 - `src/common` is common code that can be imported by any of the other code bases.
 - `src/common/dom` is common code that uses parts of the DOM API and can be